thematthopkins/elm-test-journey/README.md

 ## Testing Subscriptions ##

 `elm-test-journey` addresses these by using `TestJourney.injectMsg`.
 This allows you to simulate the `Msg` that your application would have created from the subscription.
-This makes your `elm-test-journey` tests cleaner, and you can still test your `port/subscription/etc -> Msg` conversion via traditional unit testing.

 This is where `elm-test-journey`'s approach differs from [elm-test-program](https://github.com/avh4/elm-program-test).
 If you'd like to incorporate tests for these lower-level events more directly into your acceptance tests, [elm-test-program](https://github.com/avh4/elm-program-test) may be a better option.